 For every design iteration, I then used increasingly larger bits of paper: first, words on post-it notes, then simple drawings on report cards; then sketches on A5, up to A4 and so on, right up to full-res, pixel perfect screen mockups.
 This was a really useful technique I picked up from Matthews Webb and Jones.

-Nearly all the text on each school’s page was dynamically generated from government data, and links back to it.
+Nearly all the text on each school’s page was dynamically generated from government data, and linked back to it.
 Tom and I (with help from the rest of the BERG team, and the lovely Giles Turnbull) created a kind of ‘journalism robot’ that reads all the dry data from government tables and turns it into simple, direct, conversational phrases that link together in a (mostly) natural, human way.

 …and this is how the first version ended up.